manyuanQ/OCR-GAUN/Weekly Update Log.md

 ### Completed tasks:

-- Write a function to extract information from column A to J and M, K L can be obtained outside the function, N cannot be recognized by text whether this file is scanned or not.
-However each file has a slightly difference between each other, there are many bugs in this function, need to be improved by testing with different files.
+- Developed a function to extract information from new version files (columns A to J and M), while columns K and L can be obtained outside the function.
+However, the presence of column N cannot be recognized by text, whether the file is scanned or not.
+While the function has a few bugs, I am currently testing it with different files to improve its accuracy.
+- Although it is challenging to extract footnotes precisely, the function has a good level of accuracy for other columns.
+- The processing time for 30 files, on average, is approximately 6 minutes.

+### Questions and Plans:
+- I will seek the agreement of Prof. Yang to begin extracting new version files.
+- I plan to consider specific preprocessing for old version files in the upcoming week.